morse-simulator/morse/doc/morse/dev/entry_point.rst

 The method which terminates the simulation (called when you press :kbd:`ESC`) is the :py:meth:`morse.blender.main.finish`).
-However, the real cleaning logic is in :py:meth:`morse.blender.main.close_all`, which try to properly finalize all resources used by the simulator, in particular, resources used by the different middlewares.
+However, the real cleaning logic is in :py:meth:`morse.blender.main.close_all`, which attempts to properly finalize all resources used by the simulator, in particular, resources used by the different middlewares.